 🕵️ Our Research

-This section of the guide shares all the information you need to know about how we tested, compared, and shortlisted the products on this list.
+This section of the guide shares all the information you need to know about how we investigated, compared, and shortlisted the products on this list.
 We’ll also be helping you to decide whether a chemical injector system is for you.

 🙋♀️ Who This Guide is For

 This guide is for people who are specifically looking for a chlorine or hydrogen peroxide injection system to treat their entire home’s well water supply.
 You’ll get value from this guide if: